 Minimize heavy use of partials and helpers: these add extra overhead that show up when you're chasing those last few milliseconds.
-Common culprits include helpers like
+Common culprits like

-link_to -- which starts to add up if you call it dozens of times.
+link_to start to add up if you call them a lot.

 Make your database queries fast.
 This generally boils down to a) use indexes appropriately, and b) minimize data stored and fetched.